afombravo/2FAST2Q/README.md

-### 2.1  2FATS2Q can be used for finding multiple features per read.
+### 2.1  2FAST2Q can be used for finding multiple features per read.
 When such is desirable, the features must be separated by ":", as illustrated here:

 | sgRNA0001.1 | AATAGCATAGAAATCATACA:GATTACA |
 |-----------|----------------------|
 | sgRNA0001 | AATAGCATAGAAATCATACA |

 In this case, sgRNA0001.1 corresponds to a double sequence.
 Only reads containing BOTH sequences will be aligned to this sgRNA.
 If only the first sequence of the 2 is found, it will align to sgRNA0001, if only the second sequence is found, it will fail to align anywhere.
-Only the combinations presente in the .csv file will be considered.
+Only the combinations present in the .csv file will be considered.
 See section 4 for instructions on how to perform multiple sequence searches per read.

 For extracting all possible combinations in a file, one can use the "extract and count" mode (extract all found features without alignments) (`--mo EC`).
 In this case, no .csv is required as input.